microsoftgraph/microsoft-graph-docs-contrib/concepts/choose-online-meeting-api.md

 The choice is between:
 - A convenient programmatic way to set up an online meeting in the Outlook calendar where attendees click to join the meeting, and continue their experience in Teams or Skype.
-- Versus a richer programmatic integration of Teams or Skype features in an app for a more customized experience.
+- And, a richer programmatic integration of Teams or Skype features in an app for a more customized experience.

 ## Considerations when choosing an API for your scenario